Bayesian Inference of Local Projections with Roughness Penalty Priors: Introduction

 \section{Introduction}

 Local projections introduced by \citet{Jorda2005} provide a statistical framework that accounts for the relationship between an exogenous variable and an endogenous variable, measured at different time points.
 Typical applications of local projections include impulse response analyses and direct (non-iterative) forecasting \citep{Stock2007}.
-A local projection has several advantages over standard methods, such as vector autoregressions (VARs).
+A local projection has several advantages over standard methods, such as vector autoregression (VAR).
 First, it does not impose a strong assumption on the data-generating process, making it robust to misspecification.
-Second, it can easily deal with asymmetric and/or state-dependent impulses.
-On the other hand, local projections do have several disadvantages.
+Second, it can easily deal with asymmetric and/or state-dependent impulse responses (e.g., \citealp{Riera-Crichton2015,Auerbach2013,Ramey2018}).
+On the other hand, local projections have several disadvantages.
 First, when using a local projection, the exogenous variable must be identified beforehand.
 Second, a local projection is statistically less efficient than other methods, and typically obtains a wiggly impulse response function, (e.g., \citealp{Ramey2016a}).
-In an impulse response analysis, a shape of an estimated impulse response function is of concern.Therefore, if an estimated impulse response function is wiggly and has wide confidence/credible intervals, it is difficult to interpret the result, and one might reject or accept a hypothesis wrongly.
-In this study, we address the second disadvantage of local projection.
+In an impulse response analysis, the shape of an estimated impulse response function is of concern.
+Therefore, if an estimated impulse response function is wiggly and has wide confidence/credible intervals, it is difficult to interpret the result, and one might wrongly reject or accept a hypothesis .
+In this study, we address the second disadvantage of local projections.